 Effective January 1, 2014, the State of Maryland and the Centers for Medicare & Medicaid Services (CMS) entered into an agreement to modernize Maryland's unique all-payer rate-setting system for hospital services.
 This initiative replaced Maryland's 36-year-old Medicare waiver and allows Maryland to adopt new, innovative policies aimed at reducing per capita hospital expenditures and improving patient health outcomes.
-This biannual report, prepared in accordance with Maryland law, contains a summary of implementation, monitoring, and other activities during the time period from January 1, 2014 through June 30, 2018.
-The purpose of this report is to inform the Maryland General Assembly on the status of the Maryland All-Payer Model.
+This biannual report, prepared in accordance with Maryland law, contains a summary of implementation, monitoring, and other activities during the time period from January 1, 2014 through December 31, 2018.
+The purpose of this report is to inform the Maryland General Assembly on the status of the Maryland All-Payer Model, which concluded December 31, 2018, and initial activities under the Total Cost of Care (TCOC) Model which began January 1, 2019.